emca-it/OP5-Documentation/howto/HOWTOs/How_to_monitor_a_KVM_installation.md

 ## Prerequisites

--   Libvirt drivers need to be installed on both the op5 Monitor server and on the target KVM host(s).
+-   Libvirt drivers need to be installed on both the OP5 Monitor server and on the target KVM host(s).
 -   The plugin support several transport protocols.
 In this guideline we will explain how to use the SSH and TLS features.
-    -   If you want use SSH, you need to setup a key-based authentication for the *monitor* user on the op5 monitor server and the *root* user on the target KVM host (libvirt is usually running as root).
+    -   If you want use SSH, you need to setup a key-based authentication for the *monitor* user on the OP5 Monitor server and the *root* user on the target KVM host (libvirt is usually running as root).
     -   If you want use TLS  as communication protocol then you will need to generate client and server certificates.
 Please follow the [libvirt.org how-to](http://wiki.libvirt.org/page/TLSCreateCACert) for that.
 Be careful and follow all the steps in that how-to before you continue.
-Notice that the KVM host server is the *server* and the op5 Monitor server is the *client* for the TLS communication.
+Notice that the KVM host server is the *server* and the OP5 Monitor server is the *client* for the TLS communication.
 -   All servers can be resolved in the DNS.
--   Update op5 Monitor to get the latest plugin pack.
+-   Update OP5 Monitor to get the latest plugin pack.

 ## Check commands